qurrium/qurrium_doc/_sources/installation/02_Platform_Support.md

   - on `x86_32`
   - on `ARM64` **(not tested yet)**
     - **Disclaimer**: Although we provide the distribution for Windows ARM, we cannot guarantee its functionality.
-    - Since this distribution was built using cross-compilation, and we do not have access to a Windows ARM device, full testing could not be performed.
+    - Since this distribution was built using cross-compilation, and we don't have a Windows ARM device for it's rare, full testing could not be performed.

 - **MacOS 11+**